UXSpain 2017: 2 Days Of UX & CXUX Design | 26th May 2017

 To close the morning UXSpain choose the brilliant Beatriz Belmonte, Service Design Director at Fjord Madrid with “Sistemas y ficciones” (Systems and fictions).

-We really enjoyed her presentation and invited her to contribute to our blog, so i will try not spoil it for you.
-Anyways i have to leave you with her Dieter Rams updated sentences.
-For those who do not know Dieter Rams he is one of the greatest designers alive, he was an industrial designer at Braun and the father of the ten great principles that every designer should follow.
+We really enjoyed her presentation and invited her to contribute to our blog, so I will try to not spoil that for you.
+Anyways I have to leave you with her Dieter Rams updated sentences.
+For those who do not know Dieter Rams, he is one of the greatest designers alive, he was an industrial designer at Braun and the father of the ten great principles that every designer should follow.
 Beatriz took those ten principles with a 2017 digital designer mindset: